A volunteer-managed home for open-source civic-tech tools we use, love, and refuse to let gather dust in obscure corners of GitHub.

 Learn more →Apollo

-An election data management system for aggregating and analyzing reports from observer teams ranging from dozens to tens of thousands of people.
+An election data-management system for making sense of reports from observer teams ranging from dozens to tens of thousands of people.
+Built for the moment when "just use a spreadsheet" has stopped being a plan.

 Learn more →About CoCitizen